How to Make Beef Kushiyaki

 Combine the marinade mixture and the beef into a ziplock bag (my favorite, underutilized kitchen accessory!) and let it soak at room temperature for at least 30 minutes.

-I always give the mixture a good massage to get all surfaces of the beef coated thoroughly.
+Note: I always give the mixture a good massage to get all surfaces of the beef coated thoroughly.

-Step Four: Cooking the Beef
+Step 4: Cook the Beef

 I am temporarily living in a condo and don't have access to my Big Green Egg grill, otherwise I would have definitely cooked it on that.
 Open up the vents and get a nice hot grill surface and these will be seared to perfection in just a couple of minutes.